mirayatech/TypePrint/README.md

 After that, I made similar functions for italics and other features.
 The bold text function was the trickiest part, but once that was done, it was easier to make the other functions.

-Finally, I added some tests to make sure everything worked correctly.
 The whole process was about building things step by step, starting with the basics and adding more features as I went.

 ## 📚 What I Learned